|A Tinderbox Reference File : Import/Export/Formatting : Dragging a URL from web browser|

 Dragging a URL onto a note icon in a view window creates a new bookmark note, using the URL data for the title.

-Dragging a URL onto the text area of the text pane results in a web link with the anchor text in the form [URL title]+[space]+[URL].
+Dragging a URL onto the text area (not sidebar) of a text window results in a web link with the anchor text in the form [URL title]+[space]+[URL].
 Dragging a web link from a web page results in a Tinderbox web link with the same format, though in this case the actual URL will be the target of the source link not the page from which it was dragged.

-Dragging a URL into a text window sets the note's $URL value and also adds it to the $KeyAttributes of the note (bearing in mind this breaks inheritance of that attribute).
-The $ViewInBrowser is value is not affected.
+Dragging a URL into a text window sets the note's URL value and adds it to the KeyAttributes of the note.
+The ViewInBrowser is value is not affected.
 The result is the same as if dragging the URL onto the note's view icon.

 Resolving the link title

-If the browser does not supply enough data, a drag to the text window results in the just the URL string being added to the note as text.
+If the browser doesn't supply enough data, a drag to the text window results in the just the URL string being added to the note as text.